DCC-EX/website/docs/start/assembly.md

 ![bent pins](../images/bent_pins.png){: align=center }
 <br>figure 4 - Bent pins

 b.
 Line up the pins on the side of the board closest to the USB with the header connector on the Mega first.
 You want to line up pins 0-7 on the Mega with the same pins on the motor board.
+On the other side, IOREF, RESET, 3V3, etc. and A0-A5 need to line up on both boards.
 See the picture below and notice the small gap between the two sets of pins to match the two pin header sockets.

 ![Line up the pins](../images/seat1.jpg){: align=center }
 <br>figure 5 - Line up left side first